olekscode/Booklet-ASimpleMemoryGame/Chapters/BuildingUI.md

 MGCardElement >> initialize
 	super initialize.
 	self size: 80 @ 80.
-	self background: self backgroundPaint.
+	"A BlBackground is needed for the #background: method, but the BlPaint is polymorphic with BlBackground and therefore can be used too." self background: self backgroundPaint.
 	self card: (MGCard new symbol: $a)
 ```